Legal career of Keir Starmer

-Keir Starmer, the Prime Minister of the United Kingdom since 2024 and Leader of the Labour Party since 2020, practised law before his political career began in 2015.
+Keir Starmer, the prime minister of the United Kingdom from 2024 to 2026 and Leader of the Labour Party from 2020 to 2026, practised law before his political career began in 2015.
 After becoming a barrister in 1987, he mostly dealt with criminal defence work on human rights matters.
-In 2008, he became Director of Public Prosecutions (DPP) and Head of the Crown Prosecution Service (CPS), holding these positions until 2013.
+In 2008, he became Director of Public Prosecutions (DPP) and head of the Crown Prosecution Service (CPS), holding these positions until 2013.

 Barrister

 Starmer graduated with a Bachelor of Laws degree from the University of Leeds in 1985 and gained a postgraduate Bachelor of Civil Law degree at St Edmund Hall at the University of Oxford in 1986.
 He became a barrister in 1987 at the Middle Temple, becoming a bencher there in 2009.
 Starmer served as a legal officer for the campaign group Liberty until 1990.
 He was a member of Doughty Street Chambers from 1990 onwards, primarily working on human rights issues.
 While at Doughty Street Chambers, he met the solicitor Victoria Alexander, who he later married.